newmaterialco/fieldday-ios-sdk/README.md

 -   Select the `CoreML` option.
 -   Tap "Export `.mlmodel`".
 This will give you two files – `Categories.swift` and `Project Name.mlmodel`.
 -   Add the two files to the Xcode project.
--   Find the class name for your model,

 ### Usage